 But the most insidious damage to our food supply comes from high-heat industrial processing, because that damage is hidden, unadvertised, and unknown to the average consumer.

 There are three kinds of processing in particular that adulterate our foods: refining, deep frying, and hydrogenation.
-Robert Erdmann provides a truly horrific description of these processes.
+In Fats That Can Save Your Life, Robert Erdmann provides a truly horrific description of these processes.
 Their enormously high heat produces exotic compounds that have literally lethal consequences.
 Some of these compounds we know about.
 The detrimental effects of the trans fats are widely known and understood.
-But many more compounds are produced that we either don't understand or have never heard of before, because they have never before existed!
-In other words, nothing in your millions of years of evolution has prepared you for some of the things you are ingesting every day of your life.
+But many more compounds are produced that we either don’t understand or have never heard of before, because they have never before existed!
+In other words, nothing in your evolutionary history has prepared you for some of the things you are ingesting every day of your life.

 The artifacts of the industrial revolution produced by refining, deep frying, and hydrogenation are somewhat laughingly referred to as “foods”.
 In addition to denaturing enzymes and destroying vitamins, these methods turn the truly essential fatty acids into a wide variety of toxic compounds.
 Everything from obesity and psoriasis to being hospitalized with a life-threatening illness or degenerative disease can be traced to the diet that contains them.
 But there are alternatives.
 Organic, unrefined oils are available at health food stores.
 Organic butter, free of pesticides, antibiotics, and bovine growth hormone is available, as well.
 A clarified, lactose-free butter called “Ghee” can be used for cooking.
 Free-range eggs, high in essential fatty acids and lecithin, can frequently be found even in normal supermarkets.